mark-torres/python-stuff/automate/notes.md

 --- | --- | ---
 `DEBUG` | `logging.debug()` | The lowest level.
 Used for small details.
 Usually you care about these messages only when diagnosing problems.
 `INFO` | `logging.info()` | Used to record information on general events in your program or confirm that things are working at their point in the program.
-`WARNING` | `logging.warning()` | Used to indicate a potential problem that doesn’t prevent the program from working but might do so in the future.
+`WARNING` | `logging.warning()` | Used to indicate a potential problem that doesn't prevent the program from working but might do so in the future.
 `ERROR` | `logging.error()` | Used to record an error that caused the program to fail to do something.
 `CRITICAL` | `logging.critical()` | The highest level.
 Used to indicate a fatal error that has caused or is about to cause the program to stop running entirely.